misk-jsd2/01-command-line-JS/README.md

 The terminal is to a programmer what a Swiss Army knife is to a survivalist.
 It’s a multi-faceted tool that we will always be using to move our projects forward.
 And, for now, it helps us focus our learning.
 The computer has always had a text-only interface.
 Some of you may remember DOS or the early text-only games before complex graphical interfaces.
 The terminal is a tool from that era that professional developers still use every day.

-> **Note:** The following exercise uses basic data types (variables and strings) unexperienced programming students will likely be unfamiliar with.
-We recommend that you quickly explain these data types as you lead this codealong and let students know we will be explaining these concepts in greater depth next class.

 #### Part 1: Write and execute some code in a file!